 I need to download drivers but don’t have internet

-If your device has an ethernet connection, the easiest method bar far is to use an ethernet cable and physically connect to your router. although not impossible, most ethernet adapters are detected.
+If your device has an Ethernet connection, the easiest method bar far is to use an Ethernet cable and physically connect your PC to your router.
+Although not guaranteed, most Ethernet adapters are detected.
 Once connected you can download Bodhi Linux updates and/or specific drivers as needed.

 If you have a smart device (phone/tablet) that supports tethered internet connection sharing (via USB), then give this a go.
 You only need this for the duration of your download (to install drivers) to get your networking hardware detected/working.
 If you don’t have one yourself, perhaps lean on a willing friend/family member who does.

 As a last resort, you will have to download the requisite drivers from another device (laptop/PC/Smartphone) and then transfer the files onto the impacted Bodhi Linux device.
 Be mindful that your driver may need additional dependencies, ensure you have these to hand too to facilitate a “clean” installation.